...

 3. Diversification Strategy

-Diversification is a growth plan whereby a business enters markets or new sectors unrelated to its present activities.
-Although inexperience increases risks, if done right the benefits may be really large.
+Diversification is a growth strategy whereby a business enters new markets or sectors unrelated to its current activities.
+Although inexperience increases risks, if done right, the benefits may be really large.

 4. Market Penetration and Development

-Strategies for market penetration and development center on either expanding market share in an already-existing one or entering unexplored ones.
-Though they need different strategies, both methods seek to expand your clientele and boost income.
+Strategies for market penetration and development focus on either expanding market share in an existing market or entering new, unexplored ones.

-Capturing a bigger portion of an existing market—often via competitive price, improved promotions, or product development—market penetration is important to drive consumers away from rivals.
-An e-commerce company can, for example, provide sharp discounts.
+Capturing a larger portion of an existing market, often through competitive pricing, improved promotions, or product development, market penetration is crucial in driving consumers away from rivals.

 5. Global vs. Domestic Expansion

-Choosing between domestic and international markets while growing your company will rely mostly on your objectives, available resources, and risk tolerance.
+Choosing between domestic and international markets when growing your company will largely depend on your objectives, available resources, and risk tolerance.

 Global Reach